VIS4ROB-lab/pose_graph_backend/README.md

 ==================
 This repository contains an optimization-based pose-graph backend for multi-agent sensor fusion.
 This repository is used in a wider framework for multi-robot path planning, available [here](https://github.com/VIS4ROB-lab/multi_robot_coordination).

 If you use this code in your academic work, please cite:

+    @inproceedings{bartolomei2020multi,
-_"Multi-robot Coordination with Agent-Server Architecture for Autonomous Navigation in Partially Unknown Environments"_ by Luca Bartolomei, Marco Karrer and Margarita Chli, IROS 2020.
+      title={Multi-robot Coordination with Agent-Server Architecture for Autonomous Navigation in Partially Unknown Environments}, author={Bartolomei, Luca and Karrer, Marco and Chli, Margarita}, booktitle={2020 {IEEE/RSJ} International Conference on Intelligent Robots and Systems ({IROS})}, year={2020}
+    }

 ## Overview ##
 This sensor fusion framework is built as part of a Collaborative SLAM client-server framework consisting of the following software packages: